 Men in Black help us with the sale

-At the end of the meeting, I asked Barb if she had some DVDs, and it turned out she did.
+With nothing to show on the TV I borrowed a DVD from a friend.
 I picked out Men In Black 2.
 I figured there ought to be some things flying around in that movie, aliens perhaps.
 Will Smith should be able to sell my TV.

 Friday afternoon came, I whipped out the old iPhone, and listed the TV in OfferUp.
 In the two prior weekends, we’ve had crazy activity on OfferUp.
 Lots of responses to our ads.
 I fully expected to have some responses to the ad that weekend as well.

-By the time I got home on Friday evening, excitement had turned to dismay.
+By the time I got home on Friday evening, the excitement had turned to dismay.
 Not one response.
 None for the TV, and only one or two for our other ads.
-“I don’t know what’s going on,” I told Bonnie over dinner which consisted of Rice-a-roni and some microwaved sausage links.
+“I don’t know what’s going on,” I told Bonnie over dinner which consisted of Rice-a-Roni and some microwaved sausage links.
 Odd food combination, yes.
-I used to love Rice-a-roni.
-I stocked up packs of it a few years ago, and then lost interest.
-It was what’s for dinner because we had to eat up everything in the pantry so we didn’t have to take those with us when we moved, a mere four days away.
+I used to love Rice-a-Roni.
+I stocked up packs of it a few years ago and then lost interest.
+It was what’s for dinner because we had to eat up everything in the pantry so it wouldn’t go to waste and we wouldn’t have to take those with us when we moved, a mere four days away.

 Hot Dog Overload